aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-quantization/_index.md

 ```

 ### Step 2: Specify Conversion Options (Quantization)
-Configure `ConversionOptions` so that the TopoJSON driver knows how aggressively to quantize the coordinates.
-A higher `QuantizationNumber` yields finer detail but larger files.
+`ConversionOptions` is a configuration object that lets you specify driver‑specific settings such as quantization.
+The `QuantizationNumber` property determines the granularity of coordinate rounding; higher numbers keep more detail, while lower numbers produce smaller files.

 ```csharp
 var options = new ConversionOptions